 The level in the fair value hierarchy within which a fair measurement in its entirety falls is based on the lowest level input that is significant to the fair value measurement in its entirety.

-The carrying value of investments, accrued compensation, promises to give, and other financial working capital items approximate fair value at December 31, 2021 and 2020, due to the short-term nature of these items.
+The carrying value of accrued compensation, promises to give, and other financial working capital items approximate fair value at December 31, 2022 and 2021, due to the short-term nature of these items.